metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The debug adapter supports conditional breakpoints.
 	SupportsConditionalBreakpoints bool `json:"supportsConditionalBreakpoints,omitempty"`

-	// The debug adapter supports stepping back via the stepBack and reverseContinue requests.
-	SupportsStepBack bool `json:"supportsStepBack,omitempty"`

-	// The debug adapter supports the stepInTargetsRequest.
-	SupportsStepInTargetsRequest bool `json:"supportsStepInTargetsRequest,omitempty"`

-	// The debug adapter supports the configurationDoneRequest.
-	SupportsConfigurationDoneRequest bool `json:"supportsConfigurationDoneRequest,omitempty"`

-	// The debug adapter supports setting a variable to a value.
-	SupportsSetVariable bool `json:"supportsSetVariable,omitempty"`

-	// The debug adapter supports restarting a frame.
+	// The debug adapter supports a (side effect free) evaluate request for data hovers.
-	SupportsRestartFrame bool `json:"supportsRestartFrame,omitempty"`

-	// The debug adapter supports the completionsRequest.
-	SupportsCompletionsRequest bool `json:"supportsCompletionsRequest,omitempty"`
+	SupportsEvaluateForHovers bool `json:"supportsEvaluateForHovers,omitempty"`

+	// Available filters or options for the setExceptionBreakpoints request.
+	ExceptionBreakpointFilters []ExceptionBreakpointsFilter `json:"exceptionBreakpointFilters,omitempty"`

 	// The set of additional module information exposed by the debug adapter.
 	AdditionalModuleColumns []ColumnDescriptor `json:"additionalModuleColumns,omitempty"`

-	// Checksum algorithms supported by the debug adapter.
-	SupportedChecksumAlgorithms []ChecksumAlgorithm `json:"supportedChecksumAlgorithms,omitempty"`
+	// The debug adapter supports a 'format' attribute on the stackTraceRequest, variablesRequest, and evaluateRequest.
+	SupportsValueFormattingOptions bool `json:"supportsValueFormattingOptions,omitempty"`

+	// The debug adapter supports 'exceptionOptions' on the setExceptionBreakpoints request.
+	SupportsExceptionOptions bool `json:"supportsExceptionOptions,omitempty"`

 	// The debug adapter supports the 'terminateDebuggee' attribute on the 'disconnect' request.
 	SupportTerminateDebuggee bool `json:"supportTerminateDebuggee,omitempty"`

-	// Available filters or options for the setExceptionBreakpoints request.
-	ExceptionBreakpointFilters []ExceptionBreakpointsFilter `json:"exceptionBreakpointFilters,omitempty"`

-	// The debug adapter supports the RestartRequest.
-In this case a client should not implement 'restart' by terminating and relaunching the adapter but by calling the RestartRequest.
-	SupportsRestartRequest bool `json:"supportsRestartRequest,omitempty"`

-	// The debug adapter supports a 'format' attribute on the stackTraceRequest, variablesRequest, and evaluateRequest.
-	SupportsValueFormattingOptions bool `json:"supportsValueFormattingOptions,omitempty"`

-	// The debug adapter supports the exceptionInfo request.
-	SupportsExceptionInfoRequest bool `json:"supportsExceptionInfoRequest,omitempty"`

-	// The debug adapter supports the modules request.
-	SupportsModulesRequest bool `json:"supportsModulesRequest,omitempty"`
 } // struct Capabilities

 ```